xcsp3team/pycsp3/README.md

 * a [well-documented guide](https://github.com/xcsp3team/pycsp3/blob/master/guidePyCSP3.pdf) is available
 * PyCSP3 is available as a PyPi package [here](https://pypi.org/project/pycsp3/)

-**Important**: we plan to post a (hopefully) very stable version, 1.1.0, within a few weeks/months.
+**Important**: another version, 1.2.0, is planned to be published within a few weeks/months.
 Currently, our main goal is :
-* to fix a few problems encountered with python 3.8 (with python 3.5, 3.6 and 3.7, things seem to look good)
+* to fix a few problems encountered with python 3.8 (with python 3.5, 3.6 and 3.7, things look good)
 * to give more helpful messages when the user (modeler) writes something incorrect

+At this stage, one can run:
+* the constraint solver 'AbsCon', with the option -solve or the option -solver=abscon
-At this stage, one can run the constraint solver 'AbsCon' (with the option -solve; see below).
+* the constraint solver 'Choco, with the option -solver=choco

 Of course, it is possible to launch on generated XCSP3 instances (files) any solver that recognizes the XCSP3 format.
-In the medium term, we also plan to develop an interface that will allow users to pilot solvers with Python.
+In the medium/long term, we also plan to develop an interface that will allow users to pilot solvers with Python.

 # Installation